Customer Experience

 Pro Tip: Track user engagement metrics like login frequency, feature adoption, and subscription renewals to gain deeper insights.
 These insights can further inform your UX design process to reduce SaaS churn rates.

-For ECommerce businesses:
+For e-commerce businesses:

 • Customer Churn Rate: (Number of repeat customers lost ÷ Total repeat customers at the start) × 100